guillaumevincent/guillaumevincent.com/_posts/2015-01-31-OpenSMTPD-Dovecot-SpamAssassin.md

 <h1>IMAP, get your emails</h1>
 <h2>Install Dovecot</h2>
 <p>
-To retrieve emails with his mail client, we will use a protocol: IMAP (Internet Message Access Protocol).
+To retrieve emails with our mail client, we will use IMAP protocol (Internet Message Access Protocol).
 To configure IMAP, we will use Dovecot.
 </p>

 <p>